google/fuzzer-test-suite/tutorial/libFuzzerTutorial.md

 ## Continuous fuzzing

-One-off fuzzing might find you a couple or more bugs, but unless you make the fuzzing process **continuous** it was a wasted effort.
+One-off fuzzing might find you some bugs, but unless you make the fuzzing process **continuous** it will be a wasted effort.

+A simple continuous fuzzing system could be written in < 100 lines of bash code.
+In an infinite loop do the following:
+* Pull the current revision of your code.
+* Build the fuzz target
+* Copy the current corpus from cloud to local disk
+* Fuzz for some time.
+  * With libFuzzer, use the flag `-max_toal_time=N` to set the time in seconds).
+* Synchronize the updated corpus back to the cloud
+* Provide the logs, coverage information, crash reports, and crash reproducers via e-mail, web interface, or cloud storage.

 ## Problems
 * OOMs